under-the-oaks/ColdCase-Documentation/Organization/bestPractices.md

 ---
 ### Commit Messages

-Feature branch name as follows "NR short summary of your changes".
+Commit message name as follows "NR short summary of your changes".
 Bsp.: "9 changed naming conventio to kabab case for issue branches"